aerona-chofu-ashp/3dparts/README.md

-It mounts the probe in a 20mm thermostat pocket in the cylinder, and attaches an RJ11 socket to the end, so that standard twisted pair telephone wiring can be used to wire it back to the ASHP.
-The socket is a generic
+It mounts the probe in a 20mm thermostat pocket in the cylinder, and attaches an RJ11 socket to the end, so that standard twisted pair telephone or ethernet wiring can be used to wire it back to the ASHP.
+The socket is a generic Chinese:
-Chinese:

 [JIUYUANCHUNJJ 15 Pcs RJ11 PCB Jacks Universal RJ11 Socket Female Jacks 6P4PCB RJ11 Telephone Female Connectors for Landline Phones Home Appliances Digital Products](https://www.amazon.co.uk/JIUYUANCHUNJJ-Universal-Telephone-Connectors-Appliances/dp/B0BFXHWNCM/)